Afobicdammy/Afobicdammy/README.md

 # Hi there! 👋 I'm Damilola Afolabi

 ## 💡 About Me
-I am an experienced **Data Analyst** with over **5 years** of expertise in data collection, transformation, analysis, and visualization.
-I use tools like **SQL, NoSQL, Python, Excel, Power BI, and Tableau** to derive actionable insights that drive strategic decision-making.
-My work spans fraud detection, healthcare analytics, and financial data analysis.
+- I have over 5 years experience in data analytics.
+- my domain spans fraud waste and abuse in Healthcare and Finance.
+- I love to build things, from chicken cages to data pipelines.
+- My background is in Chemical Engineering.
+- life long learner.
+- I play and teach kids how to play guitar.
+- Soccer is life.

-I am passionate about **Harnessing the power of data**, **Learning new tools**, and **leveraging data-driven solutions** to strategic decisions and optimize business operations.
+- I am passionate about **Harnessing the power of data**, **Learning new tools**, and **leveraging data-driven solutions** to strategic decisions and optimize business operations.

 ---